4 Part I: Moose Populations in Newfoundland

 Pipes %>% allow you to connect one line of code to the next, so you don’t have to save the dataset under a new name for each step.

 Repeat the steps from the previous question using a pipe at the end of each line.
-Using your inital dataset, filter() for the year 2020, then filter() for MooseDensity above 2.0, then arrange() in desc() order, then finally print() the output.
+Using your cleaned dataset moosedata2 from Question 6 above, filter() for the year 2020, then filter() for MooseDensity above 2.0, then arrange() in desc() order, then finally print() the output.
 Code showing how to use pipes %>% is below, however you may need to adapt it to the way you have named your dataframes.
+Save the final result as moosefinal.

 filter(Year == 2020) %>%